Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/abrikandilu.md

 abilities_mid:
   - name: "Hatred of Mirrors"
     desc: "  An abrikandilu loathes the sight of their reflection.
-When a creature Interacts with a mirror within sight of the wrecker demon, the demon takes a –2 penalty to Will saves against [[Intimidation]] checks.
+When a creature Interacts with a mirror within sight of the wrecker demon, the demon takes a –2 penalty to Will saves against [[compendium/skills.md#Intimidation|Intimidation]] checks.
 An abrikandilu that ends their turn adjacent to a mirror or that's attacked by a creature holding a mirror takes 1d6 (1d6) mental damage (this usually leads abrikandilus to focus their efforts on destroying nearby mirrors using Wreck)."
 abilities_bot:
   - name: "Mutilating Bite"
     desc: " ([[curse]], [[divine]], [[necromancy]]);  When the abrikandilu hits a creature with a jaws [[Strike]], the creature must succeed at a DC 21 Fortitude save or become physically mutilated.
 The creature then takes a –1 status penalty to Charisma-based checks.
 This penalty is cumulative up to –3 and remains even if the wounds are healed.
 The penalty is reduced by 1 every 24 hours until it reaches 0."